Trams in Częstochowa

 The Częstochowa tram system is a tram system in Częstochowa, Poland.
 The system began operation in 1959 and has a total length of 14.5 km.
 It is operated by Miejskie Przedsiębiorstwo Komunikacyjne w Częstochowie.

 History

+Unrealised 1897-1913 plans

+The first conception of a tram system in Częstochowa appeared in 1897.
+In 1901 a precise plan for the construction of the following four lines was published: